MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/file-attributes.md

 Files can be uploaded either in full up to the maximum size configured, or in chunks.

 > [!NOTE]
-> As of this articles publication date, the restriction of using chunked upload for files greater than 16 MB has been removed.
+> As of this article's publication date, the restriction of using chunked upload for files greater than 16 MB has been removed.
 > The chunking APIs will continue to be available to maintain backwards compatibility with existing solutions.

 ### Example: .NET C# code for full file upload